sav-che/TL-2/Authors/Ruthe, Johannes Friedrich {std. Ruthe}.md

-> [!cite] BHL link: this entry starts at [page 1008](https://www.biodiversitylibrary.org/item/103624#page/1022/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 1008](https://www.biodiversitylibrary.org/page/33190479) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ruthe, Johannes Friedrich (1788-1859), German (Hildesheim, Nieder-Sachsen) botanist and zoologist; studied medicine at the University of Berlin 1811; teacher at the Plamann College 1813, high school teacher at Frankfurt a.
-Oder 1823, at the Kölnische Gymnasium Berlin 1825, at the Berliner Städtische Gewerbeschule 1829-1842; in retirement at Berlin 1842-1859; student of the flora of the Mark Brandenburg, in his later years of the entomology of that region; natural sciences teacher of Theodor Fontane. (*Ruthe*).
+Oder 1823, at the Kölnische Gymnasium Berlin 1825, at the Berliner Städtische Gewerbeschule 1829-1842; in retirement at Berlin 1842-1859; student of the flora of the Mark Brandenburg, in his later years of the entomology of that region; natural sciences teacher of Theodor Fontane.
+**Abbreviated name**: *Ruthe*

 #### Herbarium and types